 I was over the moon and delighted to be selected.
 Getting to travel to Australia and visit a beautiful country, and be able to compete in a sport and an event I love, it’s all pretty special.

-How will you prepare for this, is it always more difficult competing in hotter countries?
+How will you prepare for this, and is it always more difficult competing in hotter countries?

 The World Championships were held in London, how is it competing in your own country?